Majoring in English provides you with the chance to analyze great literature, but there are also many opportunities for students beyond the major.

 In addition to the largest undergraduate literary prize, Sophie Kerr Scholarships are available to incoming students.
 These scholarships are awarded annually to entering students who intend to major in English and who show outstanding promise in the field of English or American literature.
 Scholarship finalists are selected by members of the English Department.

 Receive up to four academic credits for an academic internship.
-If you are interested in doing an internship for credit, contact Dr. Alisha Knight, the department’s internship coordinator, to discuss your plans and options.
+If you are interested in doing an internship for credit, contact Dr. Elizabeth O’Connor, the department’s internship coordinator, to discuss your plans and options.

 In the collaboration with the Rose O’Neill Literary House, The Jude and Miriam Pfister Poetry Prize was created through the nationally known Academy of American Poets and carries a $100 cash award.